ChangChiaChengcccc/Matlab-Simscape-One-Quadrotor/README.md

 The package is released from the quadcopter when it reaches the final waypoint and the release criteria are met.

+1. Run the file Analysis/set_efficiency.m.
-Open the project file Quadcopter_Drone.prj to get started.
+2. Double click the project file: Quadcopter_Drone.prj to read parameters and open simulink.
+3. Run the simulink.

 To learn more about modeling and simulation with Simscape, please visit:
 * [Simscape Getting Started Resources](https://www.mathworks.com/solutions/physical-modeling/resources.html)